Imagine this: it’s a Sunday morning, you’re half asleep, your head’s a bit sore after last night and all you want is a big, hot mug of coffee.

 But how do you turn it off?

-Probably the most important question – as this can really help you if you have an internal leak or burst.
-To turn your water supply off, simply turn the stop tap anti-clockwise until it’s fully open, then turn back a quarter of a turn.
-We’ve even got an old video that should help you, if you’re more of a visual learner, click here to take a look.
+This is the most important question – as this can really help you if you have an internal leak or burst.
+To turn your water supply off, simply turn the stop tap fully clockwise.

 And that’s pretty much everything you’ll need to know if you get an internal burst or leak.
 Taking five minutes out your day to nip around the house and locate your stop tap can save you so much stress and panic if/when you have an internal burst.
 Why not do it now?